-China has developed a police robot known as the RT-G. This robot, developed by Logon equipped artificial Technology, is with intelligence (AI) and can make autonomous decisions for operations.
-The RT-G robot is designed to actively pursue and apprehend revolutionizing suspects, the way enforcement agencies follow and find suspects and reduce the manpower required from law enforcement officers.
+China has developed a police robot known as the RT-G. This robot, developed by Logon Technology, is equipped with artificial intelligence (AI) and can make autonomous decisions for operations.
+The RT-G robot is designed to actively pursue and apprehend suspects, revolutionizing the way law enforcement agencies follow and find suspects and reduce the manpower required from law enforcement officers.